Logiqx/docker-curator/docs/debian-slim.md

 #### mariadb-client

-mariadb-client-10.3 is used by a few projects:
+mariadb-client-10.3 is used by a couple of projects:

 - logiqx/mysql-client
 - wca-db